 What if they are claiming I was partially at fault for the accident?

-Virginia is one of three states that apply something called Contributory Negligence.
+Virginia is one of three only states that apply Contributory Negligence.
 This is a rule that says if the defendant is 99% at fault, but you’re 1% at fault, you are barred from recovery.
 This is an unforgiving rule, which the court will apply without regard to the seriousness of your injuries.
 (Read more about Contributory Negligence here).

-Given that, you need to make every effort to preserve the facts that prove that you didn’t contribute to your accident, at all.
-While we understand that, it may have been days, weeks or months since your accident, make sure to click here to read about steps you should take immediately after your accident.
+Given that, you need to make every effort to preserve the facts that prove that you didn’t contribute to your accident.
+Click here to read about steps you should take immediately after your accident.

 Should I use my health insurance to pay my accident bills?

 Yes.
-If you’re fortunate enough to have been covered by health insurance, make sure to use it for your accident injuries and treatment.
-Click here to read in detail why it’s important to use your health insurance, even though the defendant caused your injuries.
+If you’re fortunate enough to have health insurance, make sure to use it for your accident injuries and treatment.
+Click here to read why it’s important to use your health insurance, even though the defendant caused your injuries.